igordeoliveirasa/go-charlie-java/README.md

 CharlieMail
 ===========

-This is a Mail Utils developet in JAVA Language.
+This is a simple Mail Utils developed in JAVA Language.

+# Usage

+Start reading, setting and testing the SMTPFactoryTest.

+# Important

+Change the PASSWORD value located at the top of the SMTPFactoryTest class.

+# Conclusion

 Currently I have the SMTP done.
-Help me improving this project =) Thanks
+Help me improving this project =)
+Thanks!